WhiteDwarf98/nd2Handler/README.md

 # ND2Handler

-`nd2Handler` is a Python utility for processing ZEISS `.nd2` microscopy files.
+`nd2Handler` is a Python utility for processing `.nd2` microscopy files.
 It allows you to batch-extract images across channels, time frames, views, and z-stacks; apply intensity projections; adjust contrast; and save results as JPG or TIFF files.

 ## Features